Skip to main content

 Blue lines of light on a darker blue background

 In September 2024, the IAASB adopted a new Technology Position that will guide how the IAASB adapts its work to embrace the intersection of audit, assurance, and technology.
 The Technology Position includes conducting ongoing gap analyses to ensure current standards align with technological advancements.
-The results of this gap analysis are available in the Catalog of Issues and Possible Actions.
-The Catalog is a living document that serves as the IAASB’s cross-functional repository for technology-related issues, informed by diverse sources, including stakeholder feedback and outreach activities.
-The IAASB aims to publish an update of the Catalog in October 2025; the Catalog will be reconsidered for an update in March 2026.
+The results of this gap analysis are available in the Catalog of Issues and Possible Actions, which was updated in November 2025 and will be reconsidered for an update in June 2026.

 Digital image of blue arrows pointing right on a dark background

-In June 2025, the IAASB launched a Technology Quality Management initiative to:
+In June 2025, the IAASB launched a Technology Quality Management Workstream to:

 • Understand how firms and practitioners are applying ISQM 1, Quality Management for Firms That Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements, and ISA 220 (Revised), Quality Management for an Audit of Financial Statements, to emerging technologies used in audit and assurance engagements, particularly technological tools that are opaque and difficult to interpret.

 • Determine whether additional support could facilitate using these technologies in a manner consistent with the public interest.
-In this regard, the IAASB’s working hypothesis is that non-authoritative materials may be the most timely and effective.
-This remains subject to stakeholder input.
+In this regard, the IAASB’s working hypothesis is that non-authoritative materials may be the most timely and effective (subject to stakeholder input).

-This initiative emerged from the possible actions associated with Theme 3 of the IAASB’s Catalog of Issues and Possible Actions, which highlighted a need for further information gathering about the intersection of quality management and emerging technologies.
+The initiative emerged from the possible actions associated with Theme 3 of the IAASB’s Catalog of Issues and Possible Actions.